archiverjs/node-zip-stream/README.md

 ## Debugging

-This library makes use of the [debug](https://npmjs.org/package/debug) with a namespace of `zip-stream` which can be triggered by setting `DEBUG` in your environment like so:
+This library makes use of the [debug](https://npmjs.org/package/debug) module with a namespace of `zip-stream` which can be triggered by setting `DEBUG` in your environment like so:

 ```shell
 # unix